Arch made from rock formation

 This material is based upon work supported by the National Science Foundation under Grants Nos.
 1834540, 1834545, 1834528 and 1834516.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
 The AGU Bridge Program is part of the Inclusive Graduate Education Network (IGEN).

-The AGU Bridge student application will open in December
+The AGU Bridge student application opens in December

 AGU Bridge Program Partner Institutions